 Page Industries has the exclusive license to manufacture and sell Jockey branded innerwear and leisurewear (sleepwear / sportswear) products in India.
 Manufacturing and selling products in this segment broadly has four features:

-- Utility oriented products: Utility, in innerwear, gets typically defined by durable, high-quality fabric and a comfortable fit.
+Utility, in innerwear, gets typically defined by durable, high-quality fabric and a comfortable fit.
 Successful products sold in the western world cannot be replicated in India because of the difference in weather conditions, physiques and usage habits.
 Fashion and luxury are not the primary aspects of innerwear consumption.

-- Loyalty based purchase: There exists a broad spectrum of loyalty across products of frequent consumption.
+There exists a broad spectrum of loyalty across products of frequent consumption.
 Customers of personal care products (soaps, face wash, body lotions, etc) feel bored of consuming the same SKU month after month.
 Hence, they remain open to experimenting with new offerings.
 However, customers of Maggi Noodles and infant formula milk do not shop-around once they have decided on their preferred SKU.
 Innerwear consumption is more like Maggi Noodles.
 Once the customers decide on the brand, style and size which feels most comfortable to them, they stick to the same product until it is readily available and continues to meet their utility criteria.

-- Labour intensive manufacturing: Textile is perhaps the most labour intensive industry in India.
+Textile is perhaps the most labour intensive industry in India.
 Moreover, if a manufacturer uses R&D to indigenise product development, the workforce needs to be skillful and trained.
 Such a manufacturer cannot afford to have high attrition rates and hence outsource labour workforce.

-- Mom-and-pop hosiery stores: Mom-and-pop hosiery stores (multi-brand) control the biggest share of innerwear sales in India.
+Mom-and-pop hosiery stores (multi-brand) control the biggest share of innerwear sales in India.
 Ready availability of a customer’s preferred SKU at these shops is critical for a manufacturer to build loyalty with the customer.
 Moreover, most of these shops do NOT have a trial room, which further increases the loyalty component of a customer’s purchase.